umtksa/umtksa.github.io/_posts/2020-12-31-bash-script-for-new-jekyll-post.md

 ---
 bash script for new jekyll post

-asks for title and generates a markdown file in _posts folder with proper naming
+asks for title and generates a markdown file in _posts folder with proper naming and opens with default markdown editor.
 ```
 #!/bin/bash